 - Hydrolyzed Whey Protein Isolate, 2.5 grams of protein

-This is a step beyond what we are accustomed to seeing even on popular national brands.
+This is beyond what we are accustomed to seeing, even on popular national brands.

 The Cellulose and Xantham Gums are thickeners, and we previously mentioned the artificial flavors and sweeteners (Sucralose).
-Many people have digestive issues with the Lactose in milk protein, which may be compounded by the Gums, so the inclusion of a digestive enzyme blend seems an additional benefit.
+Many people have digestive issues with the Lactose in milk protein, which the Gums may compound, so including a digestive enzyme blend seems an additional benefit.

-Given the company’s approach and formulations, we were a bit surprised that neither Stevia nor Monk Fruit were used as a sweetener in the products.
+Given the company’s approach and formulations, we were surprised that neither Stevia nor Monk Fruit was used as a sweetener in the products.

-One scoop of GHOST® WHEY contains 32 grams, including 25 grams of protein, 1.5 grams of fat, and 4 carbs.
-Caloric values range from 120 to 140 calories determined by flavor.
-The company doesn’t list a recommended dosage on its product or its site.
+One scoop of Ghost Whey contains 32 grams, including 25 grams of protein, 1.5 grams of fat, and 4 grams of carbs.
+Caloric values range from 120 to 140 calories, determined by flavor.
+The company doesn’t list a recommended dosage on its product label or site.

-Within sports nutrition, the appropriate amount of daily protein intake is an ongoing subject of debate.
-The Recommended Dietary Allowance (RDA) for protein is a modest 0.8 grams of protein per kilogram of body weight or .36 grams per pound of bodyweight.
-Nutritionists state that even twice the RDA is still in the safe range, and bodybuilders may go as high as 1.5 – 2.0 grams per pound of bodyweight depending upon their specific goals.
+The appropriate amount of daily protein intake in sports nutrition is an ongoing subject of debate.
+The Recommended Dietary Allowance (RDA) for protein is a modest 0.8 grams of protein per kilogram of body weight or .36 grams per pound of body weight.
+Nutritionists state that even twice the RDA is still in the safe range, and bodybuilders may go as high as 1.5 – 2.0 grams per pound of body weight depending upon their specific goals.

-For clarification, the RDA is for all proteins consumed, animal, and plant proteins.
-GHOST® WHEY is a supplement and is meant to supplement your protein intake from your whole food diet.
+For clarification, the RDA is for all proteins consumed, animal and plant proteins.
+Ghost Whey is meant to supplement your protein intake from your whole food diet.

 - No amino acid spiking